ph81/filemetadata/README.md

 * Go to the main page, and upload a file using the provided form.

 ### Hint:
-* To handle the file uploading you should use the [multer](https://www.npmjs.com/package/multer) npm package.
+* The file uploading process can be done with npm packages like [Formidable](https://www.npmjs.com/package/formidable) or [Multer](https://www.npmjs.com/package/multer).